No products in the cart.

 You tell your boss that broad-spectrum hemp extracts have no THC in them, while full-spectrum hemp extracts do contain THC.
 You explain that while a broad-spectrum extract contains cannabinoids and phytonutrients naturally found in the hemp plant, and delivers the benefits that you require, your CBD oil does not alter your ability to perform well at work, because you are not using any sort of drug.

-He still looks skeptical, so you find your CBD product online, and show him the ingredients and product description.
+Despite your explanation, your boss still looks skeptical, so you find your CBD product online.
+Then, you show him the ingredients and product description.
 His frown finally starts to disappear, and he nods in understanding.
 The tension in your shoulders starts to release.

 He says he is okay with your use of CBD, especially if it helps you manage your stress and anxiety.
 You sigh with relief.
 In a society that values productivity over rest and recovery, you’re glad that your most effective coping mechanism is not forbidden in the workplace.